Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Introduction

 This implies in particular that $H$ has infinitely many connected components and $\sigma(\Gamma)$ is cocompact in $H$.
 By viewing $\Out(F_N)$ as a lattice in the automorphism group of its Cayley graph, we reach the following corollary, which was suggested to us by Jingyin Huang.

-\begin{cor} Let $N\ge 3$.
+\begin{cor}[see proof page~\pageref{proof:lattice}] Let $N\ge 3$.
 For any finite generating set $S$ of $\Out(F_N)$, any automorphism of the Cayley graph $\Cay(\Out(F_N),S)$ is at bounded distance from an automorphism induced by the left multiplication by an element of $\Out(F_N)$.

 If $\Gamma$ is a torsion-free finite-index subgroup of $\Out(F_N)$, and $S$ is a finite generating set of $\Gamma$, then the group of automorphisms of the Cayley graph $\Cay(\Gamma,S)$ is isomorphic to a subgroup of $\Out(F_N)$ containing $\Gamma$.
 In particular, it is countable. \end{cor}